ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 https://www.qrcode-monkey.com&size=1000&config={"body":"square","eye":"frame0","eyeBall":"ball0","erf1":[],"erf2":[],"erf3":[],"brf1":[],"brf2":[],"brf3":[],"bodyColor":"#000000","bgColor":"#FFFFFF","eye1Color":"#000000","eye2Color":"#000000","eye3Color":"#000000","eyeBall1Color":"#000000","eyeBall2Color":"#000000","eyeBall3Color":"#000000","gradientColor1":"","gradientColor2":"","gradientType":"linear","gradientOnEyes":"true","logo":"","logoMode":"default"}
 ```

-Of course, we won't be using `curl` to generate the QR images one by one - that's absurd.
+Of course, we won't be using `curl` to generate the QR images one by one - that's inefficient.
 Ultimately we'll script the whole thing up and automate all the steps (see end of post).

 ### Copy all the generated QR images into your server's webroot